pippinbarr/cart253-2019/modules/core-time/core-time.md

 }
 ```

-- So here is an actual p5 JavaScript program that runs over time!
+- So this is an actual p5 JavaScript program that runs over time!
-- What does it do?!
+- What will this look like?
 --

 - Kind of a downer - it's a bit like __nothing__ happens!